skip to main content

 Reduce

-In the last three years, the USGA has reduced single-use plastics at the U.S. Open by 90 percent – and we’re committed to improving on that performance.
-Concession areas feature recyclable aluminum cups and beverage products, and food containers made from recyclable or recycled materials.
-Fans can also bring in their own personal reusable water bottles throughout championship week and refill them at any of eight water stations.
+In the last four years, the USGA has reduced virtually all single-use plastics at the U.S. Open.
+Concession areas feature recyclable aluminum cups and beverage products, and most food containers made from recycled materials.
+Fans can also bring in their own personal reusable water bottles throughout championship week and refill them onsite.

 Renew